The years of moral development.

 Sport and extra-mural activities:

-Other sports and extra mural activities available to this age group are: mountain biking, recorder, piano lessons, voice training, ballet & swimming (summer only).
+In winter they play soccer and hockey.
+Other sports and extra mural activities available to this age group are: tennis, recorder, piano, as well as other musical instruments, ballet, cricket and swimming (Summer only).

 Junior Clubs are offered as extra murals and include Mountain Biking , Yoga, and Ballet.
 The clubs are not compulsory – please contact office for details.

 KnysnaMontessoriSchool offers aftercare for children in both the pre-school and Primary school.
 This takes the form of supervised play in the safe and secure environment of the preschool/school.
 A drink and healthy snack are available for every child remaining in aftercare.